Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Off-Cone Field Equations

+Intriguingly, the result is proportional to the \textit{line-broadening function, $H$} (DLMF 7.19, \cite{NIST:DLMF}) common to spectroscopy applications.
+There are three terms in Equation \ref{eq:expand_rev_1}.
+Two terms ultimately vanish, being integrals over odd integrands (see Appendix \ref{app:b}).
+The integral that remains contains $H$, with $\omega_{\rm 1} = t_{\rm r}/(2p)$:

-Voigt functions are not expressed analytically, but there are examples of approximate polynomial expansions \cite{10.1111/j.1365-2966.2006.10450.x}.
-A simpler approach is to note that, for situations relevant to the current problem, $\omega > \omega_{\rm 1}$.
-Requiring that $\omega > \omega_{\rm 1}$ amounts to a restriction on $t_{\rm r}$:
+The line-broadening function is similar to a convolution between a Gaussian function and a Lorentzian function, and cannot be expressed analytically, though there are examples of polynomial expansions \cite{10.1111/j.1365-2966.2006.10450.x}.
+Note that, for situations relevant to the current problem, $\omega > \omega_{\rm 1}$.
+Requiring that $\omega > \omega_{\rm 1}$ amounts to a restriction between $\Delta\theta$ and $|t_{\rm r}|$:

-In Equation \ref{eq:restrict}, $\nu$ is the frequency, $a$ is the longitudinal cascade length, $\theta_{\rm C}$ is the Cherenkov angle, and $\theta_{\rm min}$ is the minimum viewing angle.
-For example, taking $a = 4.5$ meters and $\nu \approx 3$ GHz (appropriate for $\nu_{\rm CF}$, the form factor cutoff frequency), and letting $\Delta \theta$ be as small as $1.5^{\circ}$ allows $|t_{\rm r}| \lesssim 2$ ns.
-In most Askaryan models, the field approaches zero outside this window.
-Hereafter, this approximating step will be called the \textit{symmetric approximation.}

-Similar to integral representations of Voigt functions, the result for $I_{\rm 0}$ involves the complementary error function (DLMF 7.7.1, \cite{NIST:DLMF}):

-One advantage of the symmetric approximation is that $I_{\rm 1} = I_{\rm 3} = 0$.
-These are odd integrals over $(-\infty,\infty)$, and only the contribution from $I_{\rm 0}$ remains.
-Inserting $I_{\rm 0}$ into Equation \ref{eq:intrigue} and evaluating the derivative yields the result:
+It is shown in the next section that $\sqrt{2p}$ is the pulse width $\sigma_{\rm t}$, so $| 2 p \omega |$ has units of time.
+Using the results of Sec. \ref{sec:sigma} below, the restriction on the retarded time may be written $|t_{\rm r}|/\sigma_{\rm t} < \omega \sigma_{\rm t} = 2\pi (\sigma_{\rm t}/T)$.
+That is, the accuracy of the waveform should be trusted within a number of pulse widths that is less than $2\pi$ times the ratio of the pulse width to the period of the lowest frequency.
+This is not a strong requirement, since the field quickly approaches zero after several pulse widths.
+Hereafter, this step will be called the \textit{symmetric approximation}, because the result for $r \vec{E}(t_{\rm r},\theta)$ in Equation \ref{eq:off_cone} has equal positive and negative amplitude.
+Evaluating the line-broadening function numerically would account for amplitude asymmetry.
+The restriction on $\Delta\theta$ is formalized in Sec. \ref{sec:usage}.
+Solving $I_{\rm 0}$ using the symmetric approximation clears the way for the final result (see Appendix \ref{app:b}):